achilala/dbt-atp-tour/README.md

 pip install -r requirements.txt
 ```

-Some of the install modelues require a reactivating your virtual environment before taking effect
+Some of the installed modules require reactivating your virtual environment to take effect
 ```bash
 deactivate
 source .venv/dbt-atp-tour/bin/activate